How much does a budget Everest Base Camp trek cost? Real cost breakdown, money-saving tips, and what to expect from $1,133. By a local guide.

 Total all-in budget from Australia: approximately $2,200-3,200

-That's for a 12-day trek to Everest Base Camp -- one of the most iconic experiences on Earth.
+That's for a 12-day trek to Everest Base Camp, one of the great walks on Earth.
 For context, a week at a mid-range European beach resort costs roughly the same.

 Book Your Budget EBC Trek